blacksenator/fbcallrouter/README.md

 composer install --no-dev --no-suggest
 ```

-Edit `config.example.php` and save as `config.php` or use an other name of your choice (but than keep in mind to use the -c option to define your renamed file)
+[Edit](#configuration) `config.example.php` and save as `config.php` or use an other name of your choice (but than keep in mind to use the -c option to define your renamed file)

 ### Preconditions on the FRITZ!Box

+#### Phonebook for rejections

 If you do not have your own phonebook for spam numbers, it is essential to add a new one (e.g. "Spamnummern").
 Note that the first phonebook ("Telefonbuch") has the number "0" and the numbers are ascending according to the index tabs.
 Then you have to link this phonebook for call handling: Telefonie -> Rufbehandlung -> Neue Regel -> ankommende Rufe | Bereich: "Telefonbuch" | Telefonbuch: "Spamnummern"

+#### FRITZ!Box user

 The programm accessed the Fritz!Box via TR-064.
 Make sure that your user is granted for this interface.
 The proposed user `dslf_config` is the default user when logging in with a password and without user selection and has the required rights!

+### Configuration

+The configuration file (default `config.php`) offers various customization options.
+For example: Adapted to the tellows rating model a bad score is determined as six to nine and needs at least more than three comments.
+The second parameter is for quality purposes: not a single opinion should block a service provider whose call you might expect.
+You can adapt the values in the configuration file. **But be carefull!
+If you choose score values equal or smaler then five (5), than numbers with impeccable reputation where written to your rejection list!**
+Because the rating websites use different scales, they are normalized to the tellows scale.

+If you set `'log'` in your configuration and the `'logPath'` is valid, the essential process steps for verification are written to the log file `callrouter_logging.txt`.
+If `'logPath'` is empty the programm directory is default.

 ## Usage